hasanbeyli/qr-generator/README.md

+# It is qr-generator commandLine app
 # qr-generator
-It is Qr-Code Generator
-#It is Qr-Code Generator